coderfish/learngit/readme.txt

-Git is a distributed version control system  you sure?Git is a free software.
+is a distributed version control system  you sure?Git is a free software.